 Below Purple Heaven Palace is a Martial Arts school that embraces the Tao in their Standing Meditation practice each day… like most Tai Chi schools across Wudang mountain.
 Dragongate school, one of Wudangs oldest lineages of Tai Chi Chuan practices both Internal and External styles of Wudang Kungfu with particular emphasis on Qigong.
 Master Zhong Yun Long’s own school, the San Feng Pai insists students train in Hard Qigong to strengthen their body for fighting.
 “From Wuji to Tai Chi to Liangyi is the core of our practice” says Master Zhong Yun Long, “Liangyi shows us that from softness comes explosive fighting force.
 However the principle of Taoism is to cherish life.
 We use Tai Chi Chuan to oppose the strong with softness.
 To overcome an enemy but not destroy him.”
 At the heart of all the schools on Wudang Mountain is the Tai Chi form… the mind and body moving between Yin and Yang.
 In the words of the Wudang masters… Tai Chi is the Tao in motion.
 Welcome to The Immortal Path: The Tao of Tai Chi Chuan.
+Watch the trailer here.

 This has become my favorite martial arts documentary alongside Masters of Heaven and Earth.
 The Immortal Path is recommended for any practitioner of Chinese martial arts, not just for students of taijiquan.
 The focus is on the martial arts and the film does not delve too deeply into the esoteric aspects of Daoism.
 As usual director Jon Braeley allow the scenes to play out at their own pace and does not fear long, slow shots, giving time and space to atmosphere and contemplation.
 Highly recommended.